plavsic-marko/DocumentSummarizer/README.md

 ## 📄 Project Overview

-The **Document Summarizer** is a web application that allows users to upload PDF files and receive a summarized version of the document.
+The **Document Summarizer** is a web application that allows users to upload PDF, Word (DOCX), and TXT files and receive a summarized version of the document.
 The app uses **Hugging Face transformers** and **PyTorch** to perform text summarization.

 ## ✨ Features

-- Upload a PDF file.
+- Upload a file (PDF, DOCX, TXT).
 - View the summarized text on the same page.
 - Clean and modern user interface.
-- Supports large PDF documents.
+- Supports large documents.

 ## 🛠️ Technologies Used

 - **Flask** – Web framework for building the application.
 - **PyMuPDF (fitz)** – For extracting text from PDF files.
+- **python-docx** – For extracting text from Word documents.
 - **Transformers (Hugging Face)** – For text summarization.
 - **PyTorch** – For running the summarization models.
 - **HTML/CSS** – For creating the user interface.